aws-samples/stable-diffusion-on-eks/README.md

-# Stable Difussion on EKS
+# Stable Diffussion on EKS

+This repo contains code for Stable Diffussion on EKS demo.